Sport New Zealand Logo

 “There will be times when kids lose the plot when they lose a game — but if you stay out of it, they will soon be playing again, and that’s resilience.”

-Notably, it’s increasingly important for boys to assert their status when they hit puberty, meaning it can be necessary to keep the score and actually allow winning around that stage in order to prevent them losing interest in physical activity.
+Additionally, it’s increasingly important for boys to assert their status when they hit puberty, meaning it can be necessary to keep the score and actually allow winning around that stage in order to prevent them losing interest in physical activity.
 They want to know what they need to aim for to increase their status, so, in some situations, it’s actually necessary to have winners and losers.

 “That’s the value that sport and physical activity can play — and the worst thing you could do as a parent is say ‘Well, he gets really upset when he loses, so I’ll let him win.’
 Him becoming more resilient doesn’t mean he’s going to get less angry, but his levels will stay tolerable, which means he’ll calm down faster.”

-Key Takeaways for Coaches and Parents
+Building Resilience in Children: Key Takeaways for Coaches and Parents

 2. Identify the learning moments within physical activity: Try listening and saying ‘Hey, what do you guys want to do today?
 Why don’t you set up a game?’
 Just set up an exercise and watch, and they will focus on what they need.
 They might say ‘We’re going to play six games and see who wins the most’, and you might realise that that approach is something you haven’t been doing.
 As adults we need to realise that we don’t have all the answers all the time.
 If we let children go with their gut a lot more, we can follow their lead, and this is massively important for helping them to develop resilience.

 3. Talking through emotions: Support tamariki and rangatahi to talk through and understand their emotions.
 When they say something like ‘Someone didn’t pass to me’, use that to talk about how it made them feel, and how they dealt with it.
-Such simple exercises can be invaluable in helping children to develop their emotional intelligence and, ultimately, improve their mental resilience.
+Such simple exercises can be invaluable in helping children to develop their emotional intelligence and, ultimately, improve their mental resilience and mental health.
 Those questions like ‘How did you feel?’, ‘What did you want to do?’, and ‘How would you deal with it next time?’ can go a long way towards developing future generations of resilient people.
+It is through conversations such as these that sport and physical education can be such powerful tools — not only in improving athlete resilience, but in helping children to improve their resilience levels and hopefully develop the kind of emotional awareness that can improve their long-term mental health.

 Image Source: Unsplash